Want to take your dog running? Check out these 9 training tips to make Fido a happy and healthy workout companion

 Just like humans, a well-rounded dog does more than simply run.
 “Prepare their bodies for physical exertion, just as you would your own,” says Waldman.
 “Your dog is less likely to injure itself if you take a few minutes to warm-up and stretch their muscles and joints.”
 She suggests 10 minutes of brisk walking before running.
 Afterwards, cool them down with a 5- to 10-minute walk.

 And don’t forget strength training.
 “Pets should be doing strengthening in addition to cardio,” says Waldman.
 She suggests a slow walk in deep sand or slow, controlled hike for strength training.
-(Or snag one of these Best Health and Fitness Products for Your Pet.)

 If your dog is brand new to running, start with just five minutes, Waldman suggests, and at most 15 minutes, says Clough.
 “Make sure you don’t take off and do seven miles with a dog with no fitness,” Clough says.
 “People think that dogs are born fit.
 They’re not.
 Their bodies have to adapt to exercise just like a person’s.”